-While most tablets have a shelf life longer than six months (*cough* iPad 3 *cough*), they all grow obsolete eventually.
-When the march of technology sends your slate to the junk drawer don’t just sell it off.
+With iPad Air 2 pre-orders starting today, you might be ready to kick your old tablet to the curb.
+But when the march of technology sends your slate to the junk drawer, don't just sell it off.
 Recycle it into a high-powered specialist device.

-Why shell out £70 for a Kindle when you have a perfectly decent legacy iPad—or first-gen Kindle Fire—just gathering dust?
-It might not be as light as Amazon’s E-ink offering, but the iPad’s bigger, brighter screen and beefier processor make it a viable alternative to keeping a clutter of books on your coffee table.
-Simply install your preferred reading app—iBooks, Newsstand, Nook, Flipboard, and the Kindle, for example—lock your screen orientation in portrait, and curl up with your ebook.
+Why shell out for a Kindle when you have a perfectly decent legacy iPad — or first-gen Kindle Fire — just gathering dust?
+It might not be as light as Amazon's eInk offering, but the iPad's bigger, brighter screen and beefier processor make it a viable alternative to keeping a clutter of books on your coffee table.
+Simply install your preferred reading app—iBooks, Newsstand, Flipboard, Kindle, whatever—lock your screen orientation in portrait, and curl up with your e-books.

 A Comic Book Library

-If you prefer graphic novels over classic literature—or if reading walls of text on the iPad’s LCD screen strains your eyes— the iPad still makes a great dedicated reader.
-The Comic X app from comicXology carries more than 30,000 titles from Marvel, DC, IDW, and indie publishers.
-Dark Horse fans, however, will have to use that publisher’s proprietary marketplace.
-They’re both free, though you will have to pay for what you read.
+If you prefer graphic novels over classic literature—or if reading walls of text on the iPad's LCD screen strains your eyes— the iPad still makes a great dedicated reader.
+The Comics app from comiXology carries more than 30,000 titles from Marvel, DC, IDW, and indie publishers.
+Dark Horse fans, however, will have to use that publisher's proprietary marketplace.
+They're both free to download, though you will have to pay for what you read.

 A Kitchen Companion

 Your old iPad can also save you some kitchen counter space by replacing all of your might cooking tomes.
 First load your preferred cookbook app.
-Big Oven is great if you’ve already assembled a sizable recipe collection, as it leverages the phone’s camera to import them from old paper cards.
-The app also organizes your recipes, automatically generates shopping lists, and offers an 200,000 additional cooking projects online.
-It does require iOS 5.1.
+Big Oven is great if you've already assembled a sizable recipe collection, as it leverages the phone's camera to import them from old paper cards.
+The app also organises your recipes, automatically generates shopping lists, and offers an 200,000 additional cooking projects online.
 How to Cook Everything, by New York Times columnist Mark Bittman, is another essential, especially for neophyte cooks.
-This £6.99 app explains the basics of kitchen etiquette and walks the user through more than 2,000 recipes, literally step by step.
-It too generates grocery lists and works with devices as old as iOS 4.3.
+This £6.99 app, which also works on the iPhone explains the basics of kitchen etiquette and walks the user through more than 2,000 recipes, literally step by step.
+It too generates grocery lists and works with devices as old as iOS 6.1.

-Once you have the app downloaded, you’ll need to devise a means of suspending the iPad as you work to keep it both out of your way and out of splashing range of whatever you’re cooking.
-Depending on how permanent you want the fixture to be and how much you want to pay, there are several options.
-You could drop £30 on a magnetic iPad holder what hangs on your refrigerator or £15 for a bracket that hangs it from brick walls or bore out a panel on your kitchen cabinet and mount the iPad in there.
-You can also just use a dedicated iPad stand like Twelve South’s Compass.
+Once you have the app downloaded, you'll need to devise a means of suspending the iPad as you work to keep it both out of your way and out of splashing range of whatever you're cooking.
+Depending on how permanent you want the fixture to be and how much you want to pay, there are several options, including a dedicated iPad stand like Twelve South's Compass.
 Whichever method you choose, just be sure to wipe your hands before swiping the screen.

 A Second Monitor

-Between iTunes, Amazon Prime, Netflix, and Lovefilm, that clunker of a tablet is still equipped with an arsenal of entertainment options; you just need to borrow a screen.
-If your iPad is running iOS 4.3 or later, you can simply use Airplay mirroring to bounce your content to a nearby compatible television.
-If not, 30-pin to HDMI adapters are available from Apple or Amazon.
-Even if your original iPad’s display isn’t retina, it can hook up to something that’s close.
+Between iTunes, Amazon Prime, and Netflix that clunker of a tablet is still equipped with an arsenal of entertainment options; you just need to borrow a screen.
+If your iPad 2 or later is running at least iOS 7, you can simply use AirPlay mirroring to bounce your content to a nearby compatible television.
+Even if your original iPad's display isn't retina, it can hook up to something that's close.

-If you’ve taken the time to load and setup your iPad as a portable entertainment center, chances are you’ll end up using it to placate your kids on long road trips.
+If you've taken the time to load and setup your iPad as a portable entertainment centre, chances are you'll end up using it to placate your kids on long road trips.
 This is a great idea, but fraught with peril.
-I mean, have you seen a kid’s hands?
+I mean, have you seen a kid's hands?
 Those sticky, grubby appendages carry more bacteria than the inside of a Komodo dragon and are capable of smearing jelly into, well, everything.
-To keep the little terrors from feeding your iPad’s 30-pin port Cheerios, keep it strapped to the back of the driver’s seat headrest—and well clear of the reach from the booster seat.
+To keep the little terrors from feeding Cheerios to your iPad's port, keep it strapped to the back of the driver's seat headrest—and well clear of the reach from the booster seat.